-Mark was a highly successful stock market trader, making millions of dollars during his 30-year career.
+Mark made millions of dollars during his 30-years of trading stocks in the stock market.
 But it wasn't enough.
 Unmitigated greed derailed his career and sent his life into a downward spiral.
 In early 2010, he pled guilty to one count of racketeering under The Colorado Organized Crime Act, a Class Two Felony.
 Second degree murder is also a Class Two Felony in Colorado, underscoring the severity of his crime.
 On May 25, 2010 he was sentenced to a 15-year prison term in the Colorado Department of Corrections.

 A mere six weeks into his prison sentence, Mark became afflicted with necrotizing fasciitis on his leg, a deadly flesh eating disease that kills or maims many of its victims.
 During his lengthy recovery, Mark made the best and most important decision of his life.
 Rather than wallow in anger and self-pity, he chose to embrace his sentence.
 He vowed to use his prison time not only to rehabilitate himself, but to improve the lives of his fellow inmates.